 The close working relationship of trainee and SBT sits at the core of this programme model and facilitates the depth of understanding necessary for personalised support.
 Tutorials every two weeks with a Training Manager extend this, together providing a truly individual learning journey.

 School based training is complemented by core training on a Friday within one of the partnership schools.
 It is delivered by a range of subject specialists and provides a comprehensive programme that closely links to the Teacher Standards in Initial Teacher Education, and other important issues such as Safeguarding, E-Safety and Emotional Well-Being.
 The sessions enable trainees to develop a deeper understanding of key issues and pedagogical thinking by encouraging them to critically reflect on research in relation to their own classroom practice.

 All trainees are given the opportunity to work towards a Post Graduate Certificate in Education, delivered by Birmingham City University.

 All lectures and seminars are delivered by experienced BCU staff at the campus of our accredited provider, Two Mile Ash, in Milton Keynes.
 The combination of higher level academic study with the hands-on, practical nature of our school-led programme gives our trainees the perfect balance of theory and practice, making for well-rounded, informed and inspirational teachers.

-Our collaboration with Birmingham City University provides the valuable opportunity for our written assignments to be recognised at postgraduate level.
+Our collaboration with Birmingham City University provides valuable opportunity for our written assignments to be recognised at postgraduate level.
 The three assignment modules are submitted to the university for assessment and lead to an award of 60 Masters Level credits.